 Having a portion of your portfolio in cash or cash equivalents can also be a hedge against volatility.

-Thus, it may be worth keeping a mix of both liquid and non-liquid assets to help you reach your financial goals.
-And while cashing in liquid assets might be necessary, it’s also prudent to keep enough cash on hand, in case you need it.
+Thus, it may be worth keeping a mix of both liquid and non-liquid assets to help you reach your short-term financial goals as well as longer-term ones.
+And while cashing in liquid assets might be necessary, it’s also prudent to keep some cash on hand in case you need it.

-There is no set formula for every investor’s situation, but beginning investors may want to focus on gathering a few months of liquid assets for the sole purpose of emergencies and unexpected expenses.
+There is no set formula for every investor’s situation, but beginning investors may want to focus on gathering a few months’ worth of expenses in the form of liquid assets for the sole purpose of emergencies and unexpected expenses.

 How Liquid Are You?